-The rate of pay for winter session instructional activity shall be \$1,100 per credit for 2017-18.
-There will be no winter session in 2018-2019.
+The rate of pay for winter session instructional activity shall be \$1,100 per credit.

 13.710 GROUP INSURANCE

 Employer contributions for eligible employees of the Montana University System group insurance plan shall be equivalent to the amount provided by state statutes for the years of this agreement.